Azure/ResourceModules/docs/wiki/TestingUsage.md

 ### Handling Resource IDs or Parameters that require or contain Subscription IDs

-- Scenarios where resources have dependancies on other resources, which may require to be linked using `resourceId` references.
+- Scenarios where resources have dependencies on other resources, which may require to be linked using `resourceId` references.
 [Example](../../arm/Microsoft.Network/virtualNetworksResources/virtualNetworkPeerings/.parameters/parameters.json)

     ```json
     // Example